Seven Surprising Benefits of Drinking More Water

-Once a year I like to offer up a challenge for the month of October.
+Once a year I like to offer up a challenge for October.
 It’s called “Aquatober.”
 The goal is to cut out empty calories from sugary beverages and drink nothing but water the entire month.
 Up to 60% of the human adult body is made up of water and it’s a critical part of our everyday lives.
 Here are a few of the benefits you get from drinking more.

 Drinking water helps you lose weight.
 People who drank 16 ounces of water (about two level cups) before every meal, lost more weight than people who didn’t drink water before eating.

-Over the course of a three-month study the water drinkers lost an average of 15.5 pounds compared with a loss of 11 pounds for the control group.
+Over the course of a three-month study, the water drinkers lost an average of 15.5 pounds compared with a loss of 11 pounds for the control group.
 After a year, the water drinkers lost even more weight for a year-end total of 17 pounds weight loss.
-Meanwhile, the non-water drinkers gained weight and ended the year with an average of only 9 pounds weight loss.
+Meanwhile, the non-water drinkers gained weight and ended the year with an average of only 9 pounds of weight loss.

 But, there’s a catch.
 It didn’t work for people who were under the age of 35.
 It takes longer for the stomach of an older person to empty, so researchers think the water made them feel fuller and less hungry.
-In younger people the water leaves the stomach much quicker and may not provide the same feeling of fullness.
+In younger people, the water leaves the stomach much quicker and may not provide the same feeling of fullness.

 Drinking more water helps your kidneys avoid problems.
 The higher volume of fluid dilutes the concentration of salts and minerals passing through your kidneys.
 That extra water prevents those minerals from crystallizing and forming kidney stones.